paretoman/votekit/tutorial/viz.md

 Viz\* calls specialized drawing functions for each viz type:

-* DistrictMaps draws the voters in tracts and districts.
+* DistrictMapViz draws the voters in tracts and districts.
 * Voronoi1D/2D draws voronoi diagrams.
 * Grid1D/2D draws grids of votes.
 * VoterRender1D/2D has methods to draw voter shapes outside of any other context.